liquidg3/altair/README.md

 But, controlling devices is only one of many things Altair can do (through the Altair:Jarvis module).
 You can download and enable the Titan:Alfred module to have web server functionality through [express](http://expressjs.com/) or any other web application framework that exists for node.
+Then, have your webpage update in real time as sensors are triggered and switches are flipped.

-Altair's flexible architecture actually allows us to connect to other libraries, platforms, frameworks, as easily as devices.
-Connecting hardware and software are now both amazingly easy!
+Altair will blend the digital and analog words like nothing before it.
+Its flexible architecture actually allows it to connect to other libraries, platforms, frameworks, as easily as devices.
+Connecting hardware and software are both brilliantly simple in Altair!

 Core Values
 ---